nidrissi/web/content/post/why-name-paris-7.md

 After a bit of flailing around, at the end of May, the government signed the "Grenelle Agreements".
 These included, among other things, a 35% augmentation of minimum wage, a 10% increase of all wages, the creation of company chapters for unions, and a fourth week of paid holidays for all workers.
-De Gaulle also decreed the dissolution of the National Assembly (the main legislative body of France), followed by elections which were largely won by De Gaulle's party.
+President De Gaulle also decreed the dissolution of the National Assembly (the main legislative body of France), followed by elections which were largely won by De Gaulle's party.
 He also announced a referendum on a constitutional reform at that time, which took place a year after.
 He lost that referendum, had to resign, and was replaced by Pompidou.
 May 68 is still largely present in French culture (although it has been... sugarcoated in collective memory and mediatic renditions).
-Some slogans are still very well known, such as the rhyming "*CRS, SS*", where CRS is the French riot police, and SS is the Nazi political police.
+Some slogans are still very well known, such as the rhyming "*CRS = SS*", where CRS is the French riot police, and SS is the Nazi political police.
-The legends tell us that CRS's chanted back "*étudiants, diants, diants*" back, where "étudiants" means "students" and "diants" is meaningless.
+The legends tell us that CRS's chanted back "*étudiants = diants diants*", where "*étudiants*" means "students" and "*diants*"... is meaningless.

 Following this eventful month, a reform of French higher education was seen as necessary.
 In 1970, the government invited professors to divide themselves in the newly created Teaching and Research Units (UFR) that replaced the former faculties, while the UFRs themselves grouped into new universities.